FireFragment/greybox/README.md

 npm run serve
 ```

-This command is in **national development** mode by default.
+This command is in **normal development** mode by default.
 Use `npm run serve:debug` to start local server with debug mode, `serve:prod` for production or `serve:pds` for PDS development.

 ### Compile and minify for production
 ```
 npm run build
 ```

-This command builds **national production** mode by default.
+This command builds **normal production** mode by default.
 Use `npm run build:debug` to build debug version, `build:dev` for development or `build:pds` for PDS production.

 ### Lint and fix files